ariosnetdev/dotfiles/README.md

 we use ansible to install dependencies and template out the home folder. the output of the ansible run will then be put in ./home-dist.

-From here the playbok will use (Gnu stow)[https://www.gnu.org/software/stow/] to symlink dotfiles into the home folder
+trom here the playbok will use [Gnu stow](https://www.gnu.org/software/stow/) to symlink dotfiles into the home folder

 ### ensure ansible set up is ready